The-Academic-Observatory/oaebu-workflows/docs/oaebu_workflows/workflows/onix_workflow_step_1.md

    :class: longtable
 ```
 ## Create Crossref metadata table
 Crossref data is required to proceed.
 The ISBNs for each work is obtained from the publisher's Onix table.
-For each of these ISBNs, the Crossref [metadata REST API](https://api.crossref.org/) is queried.
+For each of these ISBNs, the Crossref metadata table produced by the [Academic Observatory workflows](https://github.com/The-Academic-Observatory/academic-observatory-workflows/tree/develop) is queried.

 ## Create Crossref events table
 Similarly to the metadata, Crossref event data is retrieved through Crossref's dedicated [event REST API](https://www.eventdata.crossref.org/guide/service/query-api/).
-The API accepts queries based on DOI only, which we retrienve by matching the appropriate ISBN13 from the metadata.
+The API accepts queries based on DOI only, which we retrieve by matching the appropriate ISBN13 from the metadata.

 ## Create book table
 The book table is a collection of works and their relevant details for the relative publisher.
 The table accommodates a title's Crossref metadata, events and separate chapters.